Mersey Care – NHS Foundation Trust

 If you are a child or young person in crisis, you can call the crisis care line 24 hours a day, seven days a week on 0151 293 3577 but you should only present to Accident Emergency Department if you need medical treatment or are struggling to keep yourself safe in the immediate moment.

-Mersey Care offer a range of assessment and intervention services for young people in Liverpool aged 14 and above who are dealing with a range of emotional and mental health difficulties.
+Mersey Care offers a range of assessment and intervention services for young people in Liverpool aged 14 and above who are dealing with a range of emotional and mental health difficulties.

 What is the service?